fossillogic/fossil-cryptic/README.md

 ## Contributing and Support

-We welcome contributions, bug reports, and feature requests!
-Please open issues or pull requests on the Fossil Cryptic GitHub repository or visit Fossil Logic Docs for additional information.
+For those interested in contributing, reporting issues, or seeking support, please open an issue on the project repository or visit the [Fossil Logic Docs](https://fossillogic.com/docs) for more information.
+Your feedback and contributions are always welcome.